-When I was on active duty as a Navy SEAL, prior to the terrorist attacks of September, 11th, 2001, Memorial Day didn’t really matter to me.
-It does fourteen years later.
+When I was on active duty as a Navy SEAL, prior to the terrorist attacks of September 11, 2001, Memorial Day didn’t really matter to me.
+It does 20 years later.

-Back then, the machinery that is the US Special Operations Command (SOCOM) was just getting oiled-up and the gears getting swung into action.
-Today, SOCOM, specifically JSOC (Joint Special Operations Command), is a well-oiled war machine that produces its own actionable intelligence (JSOC rivals the CIA for their intel collection capability), and executes on it with the precision of a neurosurgeon.
+Back then, the machinery that is the U.S. Special Operations Command (SOCOM) was just getting oiled-up and the gears getting swung into action.
+Today, SOCOM, specifically JSOC (Joint Special Operations Command), is a well-oiled war machine that produces its own actionable intelligence (JSOC rivals CIA’s intel collection capability) and executes on it with the precision of a neurosurgeon.
 If you’re wanted dead by JSOC, you’d better get your affairs in order and prepare to meet Allah at the highest level of paradise.

 The elephant in the room that nobody wants to talk about is the business of war.

-If you follow the war business closely and start paying attention to who’s benefiting (other then political power), the smoke starts to clear, and you’ll start to see the fundamental economics of free market warfare.
+If you follow the war business closely and start paying attention to who’s benefiting (other than politicians), the smoke starts to clear, and you’ll start to see the fundamental economics of free-market warfare.

 And business is good.

-Look at the world map and what’s happening in Iran, Iraq, Syria, Libya, Ukraine, Pakistan, Russia and America.
-What is the involvement, and what are the incentives?
-This is something I’ll get into on SOFREP later this year because it’s important.
+Look at the world map and what’s happening in Iran, Iraq, Syria, Libya, Ukraine, Pakistan, Russia, and America.
+What is the involvement and what are the incentives?

 What’s on my mind this Memorial Day?
-It’s that we’ve lost so many good men and women, the brightest of a generation, the same people who left successful professional careers after 9-11 to put on the uniform to defend America.
+It’s that we’ve lost so many good men and women, the brightest of a generation, the same people who left successful professional careers after 9/11 to put on the uniform and defend America.
 I think about my eight Navy SEAL friends who gave everything, and I think about the families left behind to pick up the pieces.

 On this Memorial Day, America should reflect on the many who sacrificed their lives for this great country we live in.
 And we should all think about what we can do to make America, and the rest of the world, a better place.